GianmarcoBordin/pddlTranslator/README.md

 - pip install pydot
 - pip install pm4py

-## Customizable global variables (the translator requires no input at launch phase, you can customize your choices using random variables)
+## Customizable global variables <br />(the translator requires no input at launch phase, you can customize your choices using random variables)

 ### You have to specify the paths to the declare file,the log file and the domain.pddl file
 - xes_file = "path_to_the_xes_log_file.xes" <br />